ASE-2025-Classroom/ase-assignment-RTuliao2622/README.md

 The number in brackets represents the component that each element contributes to.
 # Checkpoint
 #### 1 Version Control (1)
 	At least two documented commits to provided on GitHub Classroom BEFORE 12pm 10th October.
-	At least 5 documented commits.
+DONE At least 5 documented commits.
+DONE
 	Readme.md file filled in correctly.
 #### 2 Unit Tests for basic drawing commands above (1)
 	Unit Test for moveto command (variables storing pen position are correct)